Secure and customizable compute service that lets you create and run virtual machines on Google’s infrastructure.

-Compute Engine quickstart
+Compute Engine interactive tutorial

 In this console-based tutorial, we'll show you how easy it is to create a Linux virtual machine in Compute Engine.